High Blood Pressure Treatment (cont.)

 Starting treatment for high blood pressure

-Blood pressure persistently higher than 140/90 mm Hg usually is treated with lifestyle modifications and medication.
-More aggressive treatment may be recommended in certain circumstances if the diastolic pressure remains at a borderline level (usually less than 90 mm Hg, yet persistently above 85).
+Blood pressure persistently higher than 134/80 mm Hg usually is treated with lifestyle modifications and medication.
 These circumstances include borderline diastolic pressures in association with end-organ damage, systolic hypertension, or factors that increase the risk of cardiovascular disease, such as age over 65 years, African American descent, smoking, hyperlipemia (elevated blood fats), or diabetes.

 Any one of several classes of medications may be started, except the alpha blocker medications, which are used only in combination with another antihypertensive medication in specific medical situations.
 (See the next section for a more detailed discussion of each of the several classes of antihypertensive medications.)